qlik-oss/gopherciser/docs/settingup.md

 If `reconnectsettings.reconnect` is enabled, the following is attempted:

-* Re-connect the WebSocket.
+1. Re-connect the WebSocket.
-* Get the currently opened app in the re-attached engine session.
+2. Get the currently opened app in the re-attached engine session.
-* Re-subscribe to the same object as before the disconnection.
+3. Re-subscribe to the same object as before the disconnection.
-* Restart the action that was ongoing when the disconnection occurred.
+4. If successful, the action during which the re-connect happened is logged as a successful action with `action` and `label` changed to `Reconnect(action)` and `Reconnect(label)`.
-* If successful, the action during which the re-connect happened is logged as a successful action with `action` and `label` changed to `Reconnect(action)` and `Reconnect(label)`.
+5. Restart the action that was ongoing when the disconnection occurred, unless it's a `thinktime` action which will not be restarted.
-* Log an info row with info type `WebsocketReconnect` and with a semicolon-separated `details` section as follows: "success=`X`;attempts=`Y`;TimeSpent=`Z`"
+6. Log an info row with info type `WebsocketReconnect` and with a semicolon-separated `details` section as follows: "success=`X`;attempts=`Y`;TimeSpent=`Z`"
     * `X`: True/false
     * `Y`: An integer representing the number of re-connection attempts
     * `Z`: The time spent re-connecting (ms)